Endava/cats/docs/fuzzers/header-fuzzers/index.md

 - `OnlyMultiCodePointEmojisInHeaders` - iterate through each header and send values replaced by multi code point emojis in the targeted header
 - `OnlySingleCodePointEmojisInHeaders` - iterate through each header and send values replaced by single code point emojis in the targeted header
 - `OnlyWhitespacesInHeadersFuzzer` - iterate through each header and replace value with unicode separators
+- `ResponseHeadersMatchContractHeaders` - send a request with all fields and headers populated and checks if the response headers match the ones defined in the contract
 - `TrailingSpacesInHeadersFuzzer` - iterate through each header and send requests with trailing spaces in the targeted header
 - `TrailingControlCharsInHeadersFuzzer` - iterate through each header and trail values with control chars
 - `TrailingMultiCodePointEmojisHeaders` - iterate through each header and send values suffixed with multi code point emojis in the targeted header